Maxwellian quantum mechanics: Maxwell's fields equations

 According to the Newton's second law of motion the particle (charge) acceleration $\vec{a}$ is given by $\vec{F}_L=m\vec{a}$.
 However, the electromagnetic fields are determined by Maxwell's equations \cite{griff},

 and

 Here $\vec{J}$ and $\rho$ represent the source of the electromagnetic fields.
 In Maxwell's formulation the matter field hasn't been considered, as this was not yet known at that time.

 We would like now to employ quaternions to rewrite Dirac's equation, and to compare the resulting equations with Maxwell's equations.
 This is because the electron charge nature is expressed by Maxwell's equations, while its wave nature is described by Dirac.
-To this aim, we should express Dirac particles by fields rather than wavefunctions (spinors) in the ordinary situation.
-This is because we know that a photon besides its wavefunction nature it is represented by a filed.
-This field embodies all of the photon its properties rather than its wavefunction nature as in Dirac and Schrodinger representations.
-Moreover, the electron and the photon do interact owing to their electromagnetic nature.
+To this aim, we should express Dirac particles by matter fields rather than wavefunctions (spinors).